amroscript/arduino-hp-controller/README.md

 ## Installation

 In order to use this package, you can download the Python/Arduino files and use them in your own script.

-Installation steps are:
-1. Download or clone the repository via git:
+Download or clone the repository via git:
 `git clone https://github.com/amroscript/arduino-hp-controller/`
-2. Install

 ## Documentation